MedportalProject/Py2ONTO-Edit/README.md

 pip install -r requirement.txt
 ```

-* Local translation functions require to download the local Argos-Translate model.
+* Local translation functions require downloading the local Argos-Translate model.
+The model file must be downloaded into the models folder in this project.
 ```
 - en_zh.argosmodel
 - translate-en_zh-1_1